 Sorry, you must log in to save an item.

 Self-tanners offer a great, safe way to get the look of glowing skin.
 You don’t have to spend hours baking in the sun, damaging and aging your skin.
-And, you don’t have to reserve the look of a bronzed complexion for only the summer months – sunless tanning options allow for you to hold onto that look of a natural glow all year.
-While you may know this all to be true, you may still find that you have a hard time giving a sunless tan a try.
-Is the possibility of streaks, spots, orange palms and stains at the root of your hesitation?
+Using self-tanner also means you don’t have to reserve the look of a bronzed complexion for the summer—if your glow isn't achieved via sunbathing, you can hold onto it all year long.
+While you likely know this all to be true, you may still find excuses not to give a sunless tan a try.
+Is the possibility of streaks, spots, orange palms, or stains at the root of your hesitation?
 If you find yourself nodding yes, then first consider that sunless tanning options have come a long way.
 Not only are there a wide variety of formulas, ranging from serums to lotions to mousses, but many modern self-tanners offer streak-free, transfer resistant formulas that can build the look of a natural-looking tan without any of the traditional self-tanning pitfalls.
 Of course, you don't achieve a perfect tan without a little effort, there are certain self-tanning rules you should follow to avoid the fake bake disasters you've always feared.
-Below, find our six self-tanning rules, for the look of an even, sun-kissed glow.
+Below, find our six self-tanning rules for achieving an even, sun-kissed glow—from a bottle.

-While you may think that applying a generous amount will give you a deeper tan, it’s more likely to lead to increased errors.
-For your face, all you really need is a pea-sized amount when applying a self-tanner to your face and blend in using upward motions, starting at the base of your neck and working your way up and out.
+While you may think that applying a generous amount of self-tanner will give you a deeper tan, it’s more likely to lead to increased errors.
+For your face, all you really need is a pea-sized amount of self-tanner.
+Dab it onto your face and blend out using upward motions, starting at the base of your neck and working your way up and out.
 We promise a little will go a long way!
 And if you want a deeper tan, you can always use your self-tanner again the following day.

-Self-tanner application rule #6: Pair with SPF to keep your skin healthy.
-You’re already on the right track, given that you are applying a self-tanner in place of tanning oil—but your work isn’t finished yet.
-Keep the good skin care habits going by also applying a SPF formula too.
-UV rays can damage and age your skin, causing fine lines, wrinkles, age spots and even sagging skin to develop prematurely.
-So keep these signs of skin aging at bay and keep the focus on your glowing skin instead by applying SPF that is formulated with broad spectrum protection to your skin every day.
+You’re already on the right track, given that you’re applying a self-tanner in place of tanning oil—but your work isn’t finished yet.
+Keep the good skin care habits going by also applying sunscreen.
+UV rays can damage and age your skin, causing fine lines, wrinkles, age spots and sagging skin to develop prematurely.
+Keep these signs of skin aging at bay and maintain the focus on your glowing skin by applying broad-spectrum sunscreen to your skin on the daily.